 Please Note: We do NOT provide tours of the Anthropology Research Facility.

-If your group wishes to come to UT, our graduate and undergraduate students provide an enriching presentation at our new Bass Building.
-Our classroom seats 40 persons (including students and chaperones) so groups are limited to that size.
+If your group wishes to come to UT, our graduate and undergraduate students provide an enriching presentation at our Bass Building.
+Our classroom comfortably seats 35 persons (including students and chaperones) so groups are limited to that size.
+We have a minimum audience size of 12 individuals.
 The presentation typically consists of two parts.
 First, an oral presentation will be provided based on an agreed upon topic (e.g., forensic anthropology and identification techniques, decomposition and time since death, skeletal anatomy, pathology and trauma, or the FAC Body Donation Program and related research).
 Next, a set of skeletal stations will be available throughout the classroom for participants to apply their new knowledge.
-If appropriate and desired, a brief tour of the lab portion of the building can be provided.
 Presentations are typically 60-75 minutes.

 - There is no fee for these presentations

 - Parking at the Bass Building is severely limited so a school bus or other mode of mass transportation must be arranged and coordinated.
 We cannot accommodate multiple cars or parents dropping off students.
 Our lot is not open for a bus to unload or to wait.

 - For FALL 2017, we will offer presentations on specific dates at set times.
 These are listed below and are available on a first come, first serve basis.
 Please realize that a date may appear but it might already be assigned to a visiting group.
 We will remove dates as they are selected.

 - Our program will begin Tuesday September 26 through Friday November 17, 2017.
 We cannot offer presentations October 3 through October 6.
 No programs are offered on Mondays during this semester.